aishahan/itsthatdeep/_posts/customer-journey-map-your-life-goals.md

 date: "2025-02-20"
 tags: ["career", "planning", "goals"]
 ---

-I have much respect for them, but I was never a visionboard-type of person.
-I appreciate beauty and have aesthetic preferences, but I don't have subscriptions to magazines where I can find pretty cutouts.
-I journal maybe once every three months.
-When it came to setting goals, it was difficult for anything to stick until recently.
+I was never a vision board-type of person.
+I appreciate beauty and have aesthetic preferences, but I don't subscribe to magazines or collect stickers, where I can find the perfect visual asset to capture the essence of a 'soft life'.
+I journal maybe once every three months when I'm crashing out.
+My to-do lists sit on OneNote, post-its, napkins, Obsidian, and sometimes on my palm in smudged sharpie stains.
+When it came to setting and documenting goals, it was difficult for me to find something consistent until recently.

 Last year, a couple friends came over with markers, magazines, tape and glue to visionboard their next 3-5 years.
 I joined in on the fun, but quickly realized that I was writing on the board a lot.
-Instead of gluing a yoga mat photo or peeling stickers of books, I broke down how often I wanted to stretch, the completion rate of books by month, by quarter.
+Instead of gluing a yoga mat photo or peeling stickers of books, I broke down how often I wanted to stretch and the completion rate of books by quarter.
 I was looking at Google Maps to find the nearest track field, and doing requisite calculations to fit runs in my work schedule.

+I was breaking down my vision into granular levels.
 I was mapping my own customer journey.

 I work in marketing so this realization didn't take me by surprise.
 Looking at the fundamentals of customer journey mapping, I found that there are a lot of useful takeaways that can be applied to our own goals and aspirations in life.